-The definition of real estate investing is that it is the purchase, ownership, management, rental and/or sale of any type of real estate for profit.
-Real Estate Investing refers to any property owned solely for the purpose of generating profit, either through rental income or through market value appreciation.
+Real estate investing is the purchase, ownership, management, rental and/or sale of any type of real estate for profit.
+It refers to any property owned solely for the purpose of generating profit, either through rental income or through market value appreciation.
 A real estate is an asset form with limited liquidity relative to other investments.

 Investing in real estate is commonly touted as a great way to become wealthy.
-And it is true that real estate investing has long been a road to financial success, remaining so even today.
-There are a number of benefits of investing in real estate is a great step towards achieving that much desired financial freedom.
+And it is true that it has long been a road to financial success, remaining so even today.
+There are a number of benefits of investing in real estate over starting any other business.

 1. The Relatively Low Risk

 Real estate investing has a relatively low risk.
 The value of investment properties may decline over time if the neighborhood is going downhill, but you should be able to see that trend and sell the properties long before the home is worth half its prior value.

 2. Inflation Protection

 Real Estate Investing by default provides significant protection from inflation.
 When inflation is at 10%, your property is worth 10% more at the end of the year.
 If you’ve structured your leases to index at the rate of inflation, you’ll be able to increase your cash flow at the rate of inflation.
 Compare that to losing money when bonds pay less than the rate of inflation.

 According to Investopedia, commercial rental real estate has averaged a 6% ROI in recent years while residential and diversified rental portfolios averaged 7.5% ROI.
 However, that’s an average that takes into account underperforming rental properties with high vacancy rates or a lot of non-paying tenants.